 If you are looking for a full strength cigar to start with, why not try the Partagas Selección Privada Limited Editions 2014, which can offer you a harmonious smoking experience with its 5 out of 5 intensity and great depth of flavour.

-At James J. Fox, we have a large selection of cigars for every taste and preference, and we also pride ourselves in helping our customers find the right cigar for them, whether they are beginners or experienced smokers.
+At James J. Fox, we have a large selection of cigars for every taste and preference, whether you are looking to buy small cigars or big cigars.
+We also pride ourselves in helping our customers find the right cigar for them, whether they are beginners or experienced smokers.

 Please don’t hesitate to visit our store, contact us or call us on 0207 9303787 and we will answer any queries you may have.
 You can also follow us on Facebook, Twitter, YouTube and Instagram to stay on top of our latest news and offers.